• Skip to primary navigation

 • using a binding machine to create spiral bound monthly journals

 Remember to focus on quality writing over quantity.
 We’ve included many options in each of our writing journal prompt sets so that you have a lot of choices, but we do not recommend that you use every prompt.
 In the beginning you could focus on really modeling the steps taken to respond to a prompt–brainstorming ideas to respond, drawing a detailed picture, then labeling objects or writing–over the course of a few days or a week.
-Then move to individual responses as kids are familar with the process.
+Then move to individual responses as kids are familiar with the process.

 Writing should be fun, not a chore.
 Most kids will enjoy the variety of topics included in the writing prompt sets.
 However, some might do better if they are able to choose between different prompts when responding.
 If that is the case for your child or group, consider offering the option between choosing two different prompts to respond to.
 This little change to your routine can help increase student motivation.